 There are several places to spot fireflies in and around Neiwan, but the most popular (and easiest trail) starts right behind the Old Street.
 You can access the path via the Hsinchu County Neiwan Elementary School entrance.
 The entrance looks like an old castle, so you can’t miss it!
 (See Google Maps here).
 The best time for firefly-viewing is from 7 pm to 8 pm.

-Partake in the Dajia Mazu Pilgrimage
+Join the Dajia Mazu Pilgrimage

 The Dajia Mazu Pilgrimage is one of the biggest and oldest religious festivals in Taiwan.
 It celebrates the birthday of Mazu (the Taoist sea goddess) and usually occurs near the 23rd day of the third month of the Lunar calendar.